ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Blackbox ADI Synthesis

-\textbf{Clarification.}~We clarify that conventional black-box AE attacks denote an \textit{online} setting~\cite{ilyas2018black, guo2019simple, Suya2020Hybrid}, where they require attackers to iteratively query a remote model (e.g., a cloud service) with recently mutated inputs and decide further mutations with estimated gradiants.
-In contrast, for blackbox ADI synthesis, \ma\ needs to acquire the joint inference results only over $X_{\mathcal{B}}^i \in \mathcal{S}$ and $X_{\mathcal{B}}^i + \delta_k \in \mathcal{S}^*$. \ma\ pre-computes $\mathcal{S}$ and $\mathcal{S}^*$ \textit{offline}, and as clarified in \S~\ref{subsec:threat-model}, \ma\ then conspires with a small group of users, who submit $\mathcal{S}$ and $\mathcal{S}^*$ to \mb.
+\textbf{Clarification.}~Conventional blackbox AE attacks denote an online setting~\cite{ilyas2018black, guo2019simple, Suya2020Hybrid}, where they require attackers to iteratively query a remote model (e.g., a cloud service) with recently mutated inputs and decide further mutations with estimated gradiants.
+In contrast, for blackbox ADI synthesis, \ma\ needs to acquire the joint inference results only over $X_{\mathcal{B}}^i \in \mathcal{S}$ and $X_{\mathcal{B}}^i + \delta \in \mathcal{S}$. \ma\ pre-computes $\mathcal{S}$ \textit{offline}, and as clarified in \S~\ref{subsec:threat-model}, \ma\ then conspires with a small group of users, who submit $\mathcal{S}$ to \mb\ as a collection of test inputs.
 Therefore, we do not require the VFL to serve as a ``cloud service'' that actively processes unseen data (which is impractical in VFL scenarios).
-All data samples in $\mathcal{S}$ and $\mathcal{S}^*$ are computed \textit{offline} and submitted to \mb, before synthesizing ADIs.
-In short, our blackbox attack procedure is faithfully aligned with how VFL is used in real-life scenarios; see Appendix~\ref{sec:workflow} for an end-to-end illustration of blackbox attack with diagrams.
+All data samples in $\mathcal{S}$ are computed \textit{offline} and submitted to \mb, before synthesizing ADIs. \textbf{In sum, our blackbox attack is faithfully aligned with how VFL is used in real-life scenarios}; see Appendix \ref{sec:workflow} for an end-to-end illustration of blackbox attack with diagrams.